Don't Miss Our Favorite Things To Do Near Flagstaff

 Today the town calls itself a ghost town and is a popular tourist spot.
 Filled with all sorts of shops, art galleries, restaurants, and bars it’s an easy place to stay for the night.
 So much so, I would recommend a night here over Sedona.

-Jerome is perched on a steep hillside with terrific views overlooking the valley.
+Jerome is perched on a steep hillside with terrific views overlooking the valley and is hands-down one of our favorite things to do near Flagstaff.

 You can find our in-depth look at Jerome Arizona HERE

-- Jerome is located about 90 minutes from Flagstaff via the Interstate.
+- Jerome is located about 90 minutes from Flagstaff via the Interstate but HWY 89 is a much better drive.
 A visit to Jerome is best accomplished in combination with Sedona.
 We actually prefer to stay in Jerome as we find Sedona a little lacking for nightlife.
 Jerome is about 25 miles from Sedona.